trenskow/app/README.md

 This method sets the root endpoint of the server.

 The provided endpoint is the one that will handle all requests to `/`.
-It is where you set the "main" entry for your application.
+It is where you set the "main entry" for your application.

 > Returns a `Promise` that resolves to the application.